 To understand the need for distributed networks, we need to identify and evaluate all aspects of supply chain risk.
 This includes looking at risks through various lenses: the probability of occurrence, its impact on the business, and whether this risk is controllable or not.
-For example, the risk of a natural disaster on a sole-source supplier location can have a high impact, but is not controllable.
+For example, the risk of a natural disaster on a sole source supplier location can have a high impact, but is not controllable.
 Because it is always a possibility, contingency plans are necessary.
-This may mean splitting the supply between two different locations, which in effect, distributes the supply network with trade-offs of reduced economies of scale and bargaining power of pricing.
+This might mean splitting the supply between two different locations, which in effect distributes the supply network, with trade-offs of reduced economies of scale and bargaining power of pricing.

 Global Companies Become Local Citizens

 On a daily basis, distributed networks enhance the ability to operate successfully in, and sell to, many markets.
 This is especially critical for companies looking to operate in countries with strict trade rules and regulations, as well as high trade tariffs.
 Companies with local sources of supply, manufacturing, configuration, postponement and distribution are able to get the product to their customers faster, more efficiently, and with lower fulfillment costs.